SarahBass/Foodgame/README.md

 ---------------------------------------------------
-1. Main takes in your terminal input, runs it through a function that turns the string into a lowercase version, removes numbers and symbols, removes plural and e endings, removes common Phrases, and then finally outputs a clean input string copy.
+1. Main takes in your terminal input, runs it through a function that turns the string into a lowercase version, removes numbers  and symbols, removes plural and e endings, removes common phrases, removes spaces, and then finally outputs a clean input string copy.

-2. Then it opens text files of arrays to check for
+2. Main calls a function to open text files of arrays to check for the clean input copy.
+Each .txt has hundreds of food entries in an organized list.

-The clean input copy.
-Each .txt has hundreds of food entries.
+3. Each food has an ascii art text file.

-3. Each food has an ascii art text file that roughly portrays It.
-The program will give a generic food image for most entries, but for the most common or unique foods it will Open a special ascii art using if statements to help it determine whether to use generic or special.
+The program will give a generic food image for most entries, but for the most unique foods, it will open a special ascii art using if statements to help it determine whether to use generic or special.

-4. When a food is not found, it is added to an array, and stored In a txt database, so that someone can better improve the model.
+4. When an input is not found, it is added to an array, and stored in a not-found txt database, to better improve the model.
+Upon next play, it will exist in this array and open a picture of a generic blob that can be interpeted as a food item.

 5. Each food has a calorie amount and points for food group.

-6. At the end, the program gives you the diagnostic on What foods you entered, your score, and a total calorie Count.
+6. At the end, the program gives you the diagnostic on What foods you entered, your score, and a total calorie count.
+It asks you to for your name, and will add to a high score array txt file, which will then print 5 previous players and their score.

 __________________________________________________________________